ekyna/Commerce/README.md

 - hasXXXs (at least one) method.
 - setXXXs : clear current collection, use addXXX to rebuild the new collection.
 - use doctrine embeddables for order addresse ?
+- doctrine mappings : indexes and constraints (position for example)
+- attribute set update : disallow ? warn about variants with undefined attribute slots ?